Why Dental Implants?

 Dental implants eliminate the frustration often associated with dentures because they don’t slip or fall out.
 This means that once the implant process is complete a person can continue living their life like they would.
 There’s no need for special brushing or removing of the prosthetics.

 Depending on your case, it could take up to six months for your implants to be completely healed.
 This is because the dentist has to drill into bone to place the metal rod.
 If you do not have enough bone he might also perform a bone graft, then have you come back for rod placement.

 Prior to being approved for dental implant surgery you will have a consultation with the doctor.
-During this consultation you’ll go through a thorough exam, have x-rays taken, and have impressions taken.
+During this consultation you’ll go through a thorough exam and have x-rays and impressions taken.
 These all work together to help the doctor get a more comprehensive view of your mouth and its anatomy.
 In the end, this means you’ll get better treatment.

 Once you’ve received approval for the surgery you’ll come in and have the metal rods placed, as well as a bone graft if necessary.
 After a few months of healing you’ll come in and have a permanent crown attached to the rod.

 What are dental implants like?